darthrob6625/PA16_3/README.md

 ### Data Analysis
 The dataset comprises 21 features and more than 40,000 records, including 10 numerical features and 10 categorical features.
 After one-hot encoding of the categorical variables, the total number of features, prior to evaluation and further processing, was ###.
 I also performed scaling for the numerical data **after** I split the data in test/train.

+After applying one-hot encoding, the dataset contained more than 50 features for model training and testing.
+Due to the large proportion of records with "unknown" values, these observations were removed, resulting in a reduction of approximately 10,000 records.

 ### Evaluation & Findings

 The following table summarizes the classification models, presenting both their initial baseline configurations and their optimized performance metrics.